AviSoori1x/seemore/README.md

 #### Vision Language Model from scratch in Pytorch

-The input.txt with tinyshakespear and the base64 encoded string representations + corresponding descriptions are in the inputs.csv file in the images directory.

 In this simple implementation of a vision language model (VLM), there are 3 main components.

 1. Image Encoder to extract visual features from images.
 In this case I use a from scratch implementation of the original vision transformer used in CLIP.
 This is actually a popular choice in many modern VLMs.
 The one notable exception is Fuyu series of models from Adept, that passes the patchified images directly to the projection layer.